psytext/rosettastats/docs/index.md

 This site is meant to illustrate how common analyses can be conducted in a variety of statistical software packages.
-It was founded mainly to facilitate using SPSS and R in parallel.
-It is geared towards application of statistics to psychological science.
+It was founded mainly to facilitate using SPSS and R in parallel or to facilitate switching from SPSS to R. It is geared towards application of statistics to psychological science.

 <details>
   <summary>